• Skip to primary navigation

 Variations

-• Gluten-free version: Swap the soy sauce with tamari sauce, coconut aminos, or gluten-free soy sauce.
+• Gluten-Free: Swap regular soy sauce with tamari, coconut aminos, or certified gluten-free soy sauce.

-• Spicy version: Drizzle chili oil or chili crisp over the fried rice.
+• Spicy: Drizzle chili oil or chili crisp over the fried rice before serving.

 Pairing Suggestions